-27. [5 points each] Classify each of the following problems or languages as just one of the following three: Known to be polynomial, known to be NP but not whether NP-complete, or known to be NP-complete.
+- 26. [5 points each] Classify each of the following problems or languages as just one of the following three: Known to be polynomial, known to be NP but not whether NP-complete, or known to be NP-complete. - (a) Boolean satisfiability.

-(a)) Boolean satisfiability a) Doolean satisfiability.

-- (b) The 0-1 traveling salesman problem. - (c) The knapsack problem where, for each instance, the size of each item is a positive integer that does not exceed the square of the number of items, and all the numbers are written in binary notation. - (d) The clique problem. - (e) The language generated by a given context-free grammar. - (f) The set of all pairs of integers (n, m) such that n has a proper divisor which is at least m.
-(The input for an instance of this problem is the string consisting of the binary numeral for n, followed by a comma, followed by the binary numeral for m.) - 28.
-[30 points] Consider the context-free grammar, and the GOTO/ACTION table for an LALR parser for that grammar, given below.
-(Note that the grammar is ambiguous.)
-Show the sequence of configurations of the parser, the output sequence, and the parse tree determined by the parser, for each of the given input strings.
+- (b) The 0-1 traveling salesman problem. (c) The knapsack problem where, for each instance, the size of each item is a positive integer that does not exceed the square of the number of items, and all the numbers are written in binary notation. (d) The clique problem. (e) The language generated by a given context-free grammar. (f) The set of all pairs of integers (n,m) such that n has a proper divisor which is at least m.
+(The input for an instance of this problem is the string consisting of the binary numeral for n, followed by a comma, followed by the binary numeral for m.)
+27. [30 points] Consider the grammar given below.
+Design an LALR parser for that grammar.
+For your convenience, stack states are given on the right hand side of the production. (a) $S \to \epsilon$ (b) $S \to a_2 S_3 b_4 S_5$ 28.
+[5 points each] For each language given, write "REG" if the language is regular, write "CF not "REG" if the language is context-free but not regular, write "R not CF" if the language is recursive but not context-free, write "RE not R" if the language is recursively enumerable but not recursive, and write "not RE" if the language is not recursively enumerable. (a) The set of all strings over the alphabet $\{a, b, c\}$ where are not of the form $a^n b^n c^n$. (b) The language of all encodings of Turing Machines which halt for at least one possible - (d) The diagonal language.
+29. [15 points] Draw a minimal DFA which accepts the language L over the binary alphabet $\Sigma = \{a, b, c\}$ - 30.
+[30 points] Consider the language L of all strings which would be acceptable as algebraic expressions involving variables and constants, where: - Every variable name is either x, y, or z. - Every constant is a natural number between 0 and 9 consisting of all strings which contain either aba or caa as a substring.